steveno/steveno.github.io/_posts/2024/11/2024-11-19-ocaml-very-briefly.md

 - : float = 8.14
 ```

-Note the period after the `+` sign and after `5`.
+Note the period after the `+` sign and after the `5`.
 Let's try some variables.
-The
-reason for these variables is due to OCaml being functional.
+The reason for these variables is due to OCaml being functional.
 Instead of
 overloading the plus sign to work for integers and floats, they instead have a
-seperate `+.` to work floats.
+seperate `+.` to work with floats.

 ## Variables and Functions